openstack-charmers/zosci-config/README.md

 job is performed before a `func-test` job.
 In addition, jobs would be defined in a more centralized fashion, by default, without restricting our ability to define jobs in a specific repo.

+Zuul can run scheduled tasks as well, so we should be able to replicate our regularly scheduled test runs as desired.

+It is possible for us to define pipelines for different parts of the change lifecycle, so that we could add a job to Zuul to publish resources after the change has landed upstream but that hasn't been encoded in this evaluation.

 To further explore what this looks like, the following sections will describe common tasks that must be performed and what they look like for both Jenkins